-In 2018, our Executive Committee worked with the Cambridge Institute for Sustainability Leadership to develop our sustainability strategy to 2030 and achieve alignment with the United Nations Sustainable Development Goals (SDGs).
-Following an assessment of the relevance of the SDGs to our business, we divided the SDGs into two categories.
+In 2018, Croda’s Executive Committee worked with the Cambridge Institute for Sustainability Leadership to develop our strategy to 2030 and align our business with the SDGs, which we split into two categories.

 Drivers – these are the SDGs we directly contribute to through our strategy and product sales across all markets.
 For example, through the sustainability benefits our products offer in use, or towards our own emission reduction targets.

 Fundamental – these are the SDGs we contribute to through our day-to-day business and indirectly through philanthropic activities.
 While important, they do not drive our strategy.

 Goal 17 of the SDGs – global partnerships – straddles these two categories.
 Virtually all our contributions depend on collaborations between Croda and other stakeholders.

 In July 2019, we became a signatory for ‘Business Ambition for 1.5°C’ - the UN Global Compact call to action.
 We committed to becoming a net zero organisation by 2050 and reducing scope 1 and 2 greenhouse gas emissions in line with the most ambitious Science Based Targets (SBT) pathway, limiting global temperature rises to no more than 1.5°C above pre-industrial levels and avoiding the most catastrophic effects of climate change.

 In 2021 we became the third major chemical company in the world to have our 1.5°C Science Based Target verified.
 We have committed to reduce our scope 1 and 2 emissions by 46.2% from a 2018 baseline, and reduce upstream scope 3 emissions by 13.5% through collaboration within our supply chain.
 Developing decarbonisation roadmaps for our manufacturing sites revealed ways to achieve these ambitions.